Bibker/nestjs-microservice/README.md

-# Admin Part of the App
+# This is a microservice architecture.